Trump is set to meet the queen. Here's what he shouldn't do. - 41NBC News | WMGT-DT

 It’s a widely held belief that you should avoid touching the queen, and first ladies, prime ministers and governors general from around the world have all attracted negative attention for this perceived lapse in protocol.
 Michelle Obama, for example, made headlines when she appeared to embrace the queen in 2009.

-First lady Michelle Obama talking with Britain’s Queen Elizabeth II during a reception at Buckingham Palace, London on April 1, 2009.EPA file
+First lady Michelle Obama talks with Britain’s Queen Elizabeth II during a reception at Buckingham Palace on April 1, 2009.EPA file

 The experts NBC News spoke to agreed, however, that the media reaction to stories like this have historically been overblown.